How to Develop an Exit Strategy to Sell Your Business for Maximum Value

 Buyers place a great deal of importance on the ease of stepping in and running the business.
 Replacement of the owner is a chief concern in every transaction.

-If you have delegated well and have staff handling much of the day to day operations this makes your business more desirable to buyers.
+If you have delegated well and have staff handling much of the day-to-day operations this makes your business more desirable to buyers.
 Conversely, if your business is highly dependent on your expertise and customer relationships and there are no staff members capable of taking on these responsibilities buyers worry about how to replace you and the transition.
-If you have delegated much of the day to day operations to staff you have built a business.
+If you have delegated much of the day-to-day operations to staff you have built a business.
 If your business is completely dependent on you, you essentially have a job with helpers.

 Your Exit Strategy should address Owner Dependency to minimize owner dependency as well as plan for the eventual ownership transition.